etn-ccis/blui-code-standards/eslint-config/README.md

 ### Import the Linting configuration

-The PX Blue configuration needs to be imported into ESLint.
+The Brightlayer UI configuration needs to be imported into ESLint.
 Add the following `.eslintrc.js` to the root of your project.

 ```
 module.exports =  {